Abd al-Rahman ibn Abi Bakr: Opposition to Yazid’s succession

-In 56 AH (675–676 CE), Mu'awiya called on all subjects, including those in the outlying territories, to pledge allegiance to Yazid as the future Caliph.
-Several prominent figures withheld their allegiance, including Abd al-Rahman ibn Abi Bakr, Abd Allah ibn Umar, al-Husayn bin Ali, Abd Allah ibn al-Zubayr, and Abd Allah ibn Abbas.
-When Mu'awiya later visited Medina, he summoned and threatened these five individuals.
-Ibn Kathir notes that Abd al-Rahman ibn Abi Bakr was the sharpest and firmest in his address to Mu'awiya, contrasting with the soft-spoken nature of Abd Allah ibn Umar.
+In 56 AH (675–676 CE), Mu'awiya I called upon his subjects throughout the outlying territories to pledge allegiance to his son, Yazid I, as the future Caliph.
+While the majority of the empire complied, five prominent figures who withheld their allegiance were Abd al-Rahman ibn Abi Bakr, Abd Allah ibn Umar ibn al-Khattab, Husayn ibn Ali, Abd Allah ibn al-Zubayr, and Ibn Abbas.
+Upon returning from Makkah after completing his Umrah, Mu'awiya stopped in Medina to personally summon, and convince these figures.
+According to Ibn Kathir, the interactions varied in temperament; Abd al-Rahman ibn Abi Bakr was the sharpest and most firm in his defiance toward the Caliph, standing in stark contrast to the soft-spoken nature of Abd Allah ibn Umar.